What is a generator?

 Standby generators are installed outdoors.
 The electricity they generate is routed from the unit and into your home or business via a transfer switch.
 If you want your generator to run through your property’s electrical wiring, then a transfer switch is a must.

-The transfer switch works similarly to your home’s thermostat.
-When your power goes out, your automatic transfer switch senses it and starts your generator; when normal power is restored, the transfer switch automatically stops the generator.
+The transfer switch is a simple device that “switches” power between Utility Power and Generator Power.
+When your utility power goes out, your automatic transfer switch senses it and starts your generator, when utility power is restored, the transfer switch automatically stops the generator.

 When you select your switch, you will want to choose the amps that match your home’s main breaker.
-There is also more than one type of switch installation from which to choose: standard, load center, and service disconnect.
+There is also more than one type of switch installation from which to choose: manual and automatic.

 Your fuel and tank will determine your generator’s power and how long it will run on that fuel.
 So, find out what size fuel tank and type of fuel you need for what you want to accomplish.